Industry-Wide Business Valuation FAQ & Glossary

 Going Concern — an ongoing operating business enterprise.

-Going Concern Value — the value of a business enterprise that is expected to continue to operate into the future.
-The intangible elements of Going Concern Value result from factors such as having a trained workforce, an operational plant, and the necessary licenses, systems, and procedures in place.
+Going Concern Value — the value of a business enterprise that expects to continue to operate into the future.
+The intangible elements of Going Concern Value result from factors.
+Such as having a trained workforce, an operational plant, and the necessary licenses, systems, and procedures in place.

 Goodwill — that intangible asset arising as a result of name, reputation, customer loyalty, location, products, and similar factors not separately identified.